-Duty systems will be flexible to meet the needs of the Service.
+Duty systems will be flexible to meet the needs

 Increased usage of technology to provide useful workforce data to aid decision making.

 Further development of computerised systems to reduce reliance on paper-based processes and improve efficiency.

 Introduce a range of focussed and relevant HR performance metrics to further develop benchmarking of HR performance.